SUNRUSE-Junk-Drawer/poxel/readme.md

 This may change the surrounding quadrilaterals, splitting but not merging them as required to produce the requested topology.
 Returns truthy if any changes were made, and falsy if not.

+### cutTerrain

+Given:

+- A terrain.
+- A string specifying a facing direction.  (xp, zn, etc.)
+- An integer specifying a layer.
+- An integer specifying a location on the first axis.
+- An integer specifying a location on the second axis.

+Modifies the quadrilateral arrays in the materials of the specified layer in the given terrain to make a 1x1 hole at the specified location.
+This may change the surrounding quadrilaterals, splitting but not merging them as required to produce the requested topology.
+Returns truthy if any changes were made, and falsy if not.

 ### add

 Given: